Command-line interface#

 mtr graph

 In all the examples in this section, we have executed one tc run at at time.
 But what if you want to execute many tc runs because you want results for many years and/or for several different reforms.
-Unless you are asking for full-dump output, a single tc run should take no more than one minute on your computer (even if you are using the large cps.csv input file).
+Unless you are asking for an enormous dump database, a single tc run should take no more than one minute on your computer.
 The easiest way to speed up the execution of many tc runs is to split them into groups of runs and execute each group of runs in a different command-prompt window.
-On most modern computers that have four CPU cores and a fast disk drive, executing four runs in different windows will take not much more time than executing a single tc run.
+On most modern computers that have four or more CPU cores, at least eight gigabytes of memory, and fast disk storage, executing four or five runs in different windows will take only a little more time than executing a single tc run.
 If you have more than one run in each group, put them in a Unix/Mac bash script or a Windows batch file, and execute one script in each command-prompt window.
 If it still takes too long, consider splitting the tc runs across more than one computer.

 Tabulate reform results#